Weight Gain: How to Develop Healthy Habits for Your Body and Mind

 - improve skills like writing or coding,

-- give yourself daily allocated time for your favorite extracurricular activity that’s currently being squeezed out of your life.
+- give yourself daily allocated time for your favourite extracurricular activity that’s currently being squeezed out of your life.

 If you do stop, the tool helps you see why what you tried did not work in your situation giving you important clues to how you need to tweak things to do better.
 It helps you move from a quitter to an improver.
 That is big progress!